 And so, in our scattered and diverse research group, we discussed and decided a lot of things together.
 Which words to look at, which passages were interesting, what might be meant by close-reading, what we understood by translation.
 That said, some of us have particular roles: Matthew Reynolds conceived the prismatic approach and leads the Prismatic Translation project: he wrote most of the text on this site.
 Sowon S. Park is Co-Investigator.
 Eleni Philippou is Postdoctoral Research Assistant.
-Giovanni Pietro Vitali is our Digital Humanities expert: he created the maps, conducted the distant reading analyses, and built this site.
+Giovanni Pietro Vitali is the Digital Humanities expert who created the maps and built this site.

-You can meet the whole research group here (zoom in and click on the dots):
+You can meet many of the research group here (zoom in and click on the dots):

 So this site represents the work of many people.
 Where possible, authorship will be tracked; in general, the work on the many languages was done as follows (you can find details of each researcher by going to their institution on the map):